 Interest expense increased by \$107.0 million, or 119.7%, to \$196.3 million in 2006, and increased by \$13.6 million, or 18.0%, to \$89.3 million in 2005, as a result of our entry into a new senior secured credit facility in late 2005.
 On October 3, 2005, we entered into a \$2.725 billion new senior secured credit facility.
 The senior secured credit facility is comprised of a \$750.0 million revolving credit facility, a \$325.0 million Term Loan A facility and up to \$1.65 billion Term Loan B facility.
-The proceeds of the senior secured credit facility were used to, among other things, fund the consummation of our acquisition of Argosy, repay our and Argosy's existing credit facilities, fund Argosy's repurchase of all of its 9% senior subordinated notes and 7% senior subordinated notes tendered in the previously-announced tender offers and pay certain fees and expenses in connection the aforementioned transactions.
+The proceeds of the senior secured credit facilities, fund the consumation of our acquisition of Argosy, repay our and Argosy's existing credit facilities, fund Argosy's repurchase of all of its 9% senior subordinated notes tendered in the previously-announced tender offers and pay certain fees and expenses in connection the aforementioned transactions.